Blepharoplasty

 Blepharoplasty can be performed for cosmetic or functional reasons – some people have impaired vision caused by droopy upper eyelids.

-The eyes are often the first thing people notice when they meet you – and also the first place where signs of aging appear.
+The eyes are often the first thing people notice when they meet you – and also the first place where signs of ageing appear.
+It is not surprising that blepharoplasty is one of the most common cosmetic procedures in plastic surgery.

-Blepharoplasty is one of the most common cosmetic procedures in plastic surgery.
-While it might seem like a simple operation, obtaining a very good surgical result requires a deep understanding of facial anatomy, ageing, and surgical techniques.
+While it might seem like a straightforward operation, obtaining a good surgical result requires a deep understanding of facial anatomy, ageing, and surgical techniques.

 Surgery